-Through this program, we fund projects that use media as a strategic tool to advance a campaign that is in line with our general grants program guidelines.
-The project must outline how using a specific type of media is the most appropriate avenue to advance a call to action for a targeted audience, and how it fits into the overall strategy of the campaign efforts.
+Projects must outline how using a specific type of media is the most impactful way to advance a call-to-action for a targeted audience and how that form of media fits into the overall campaign strategy.

-We do support production companies through our Media Grants Program, but only if their work is in direct support of a campaign conducted by an environmental 501(c)(3) organization, which also serves as their fiscal sponsor.
+We support production companies through our Media Grants Program but only if their work is in direct support of a campaign conducted by an environmental 501(c)(3) organization, which also serves as their fiscal sponsor.

-All proposals are reviewed by an employee grants council based at our company headquarters and made up of staff with a strong media background.
+All proposals are reviewed by an employee-grants council based at our company headquarters and is made up of staff with a strong media background.

-For additional questions related to what is in line with the Patagonia Media Grants Program, please refer to the Patagonia Grants Program general guidelines.
-All general program guidelines are applicable to the Media Grants program.
+For additional questions about the Patagonia Media Grants Program, please refer to the Patagonia Grants Program general guidelines.
+All general program guidelines are applicable to the Media Grants Program.